Krutoy242/mc-tools/packages/modlist/README.md

 ## Usage

+You can use this package either as CLI tool or as library.

+To use as CLI tool:

 1. Install latest **NodeJS** for [Windows](https://nodejs.org/en/download/current/) or [Unix](https://nodejs.org/en/download/package-manager/)

 2. Open console, navigate to your Minecraft directory (one with the `logs/` directory or `crafttweaker.log` file)